words | Mark Viales

 “Bianca’s Restaurant was also one of the first restaurants to make the proper Italian style pizza some time ago.
 The chef there specialised in it and used traditional methods, even spinning the dough on his finger like an expert showman, just like they do in Italy.
 I think that many Gibraltarians enjoyed this.
 I have always asked myself why nobody has made a pizzeria with a window into the chef’s kitchen to see them prepare them.
 It is a bit of an art at times and would be a great show.
 I am sure someone will do it once they read this article.”

 However, much of the excitement has sprung up in the last few years through the introduction of the traditional Italian stone-baked pizza oven.
 The baking chamber is made of fireproof brick, concrete, stone, clay, or cob.
 The traditional way to heat the oven is to use wood or charcoal to create an intensive heat that cooks the pizza to perfection.
 In some cases, an old stone-baked oven would even add its own flavour to the pizza after decades of use, making it unique.
-However, nowadays most of them are often fired with natural gas or even electricity.
+However, nowadays most of them are often fired with natural gas (which is now easily available with propane gas delivery) or even electricity.
 It still keeps the heat at the top, which is the essential component to cook the pizza, and can also give an authentic taste.
 “My Grandson loves the stuff.
 It is like a second wave of pizzas has landed on the Rock.
 In these ovens, it heats the pizza pie the whole way round and does not use electricity.
 It gives it that authentic and rustic taste.
 What you need is flame and heat to make a good pizza.”

 Gibraltar is now spoiled for choice with Italian and American style pizzas galore at the people’s beckoning call but Pepe said that it is actually very easy to make in reality.
 “As soon as you see a nice brown crest then out it comes.
 It doesn’t need a lot of cooking.
 Put your tomato, salt, pepper and some herbs and that’s it.
 But you need to know what you are doing, if not, it can be a disaster.
 It is important to keep an eye on it and make sure it does not burn.”